-Sample Lot Coverage Calculation Structure footprint: 29,770 sf Lot Area: 1.22 ac = 1.22 ac x 43,560 sf/ac = 53,143.2 sf Lot Coverage: 29,770 sf ÷ 53,143.2 sf ≈ 0.560 x 100% ≈ 56.018%
+Structure footprint: 29,770 square feet (sf)

+Lot Area: 1.22 acre (ac) = 1.22 ac x 43,560 sf/ac = 53,143.2 sf

+Lot Coverage: 29,770 sf ÷ 53,143.2 sf ≈ 0.560 x 100% ≈ 56.018%

 - B. Building Height.
-Building height is measured in accordance with the following standards. - 1.
+Building height is measured in accordance with the following standards.
+Refer to Figure 7.01.06-2. - 1.
 Ground Level.
-Building height is measured from the average finished grade: - a. where the ground surface meets the front wall of the building; or - b.
-Of the curb line for buildings within 10 feet of the front lot line.

-2. Top of the Building.
+Building height is measured from the average finished grade: - a.
+Where the ground surface meets the front wall of the building; or - b.
+Of the curb line for buildings within 10 feet of the front lot line. - 2.
+Top of the Building. - a.

-- a.
 Building height is measured to: - 1.
 The average height between eaves and the highest point of the roof; or - 2.
 The highest point of a flat roof. - b.
-In cases where a building's roof is not flat and the front façade of the building contains a parapet wall or other design feature that does not align with the roof of the building, building height is measured as if the parapet wall or design feature were an element of the roof. - 3.
+In cases where a building's roof is not flat and the front facade of the building contains a parapet wall or other design feature that does not align with the roof of the building, building height is measured as if the parapet wall or design feature were an element of the roof. - 3.
 Exemptions.
-The building height limitations specified under the Zoning District regulations do not apply to: - a.
+The building height limitations specified under the zoning district regulations do not apply to: - a.
 Towers, gables, penthouses, scenery lofts, cupolas, barns, silos, farm buildings, residential chimneys, spires, flag poles, monuments, utility lines and utility poles, telecommunications facilities, radio and/or television antennas, or other similar structures and necessary associated mechanical appurtenances; or - b.
 Any smokestack, water tank, radio, radar and/or television tower, provided: - 1.
 The height of such structure does not exceed the distance of the structure to the nearest lot line; and - 2.
 Such structure is located within an existing public utility easement.